-- Complete each required Learner Log Book - Observe the learner and tick the 'completed' box when they have finished demonstrating the task to the satisfactory level - When all tasks have been completed, use your judgement to make the decision if the learner has demonstrated a 'Satisfactory' or 'Not Satisfactory' performance of the job indicated.
-You will need to record your decision by ticking either the 'Satisfactory' or 'Not Satisfactory' box - If your final judgement of the learners' performance is 'Not Satisfactory', the learner may require further development and you will need to contact the Assets Training Delivery Team.
+- Complete each required Learner Log Book. - Observe the learner and tick the 'completed' box when they have finished demonstrating the task to the satisfactory level. - When all tasks have been completed, use your judgement to make the decision if the learner has demonstrated a 'Satisfactory' or 'Not Satisfactory' performance of the job indicated.
+You will need to record your decision by ticking either the 'Satisfactory' or 'Not Satisfactory' box. - If your final judgement of the learners' performance is 'Not Satisfactory', the learner may require further development and you will need to contact the Assets Training Delivery Team.
 Ensure you record comments as evidence for why the judgement is 'Not Satisfactory'.

 The supervisor is responsible for ensuring first line assurance activities are performed with Recipients to ensure that the controls are operating effectively and as intended.
+The supervisor who is required to sign the Log Book can be the supervisor of the Recipient or a site supervisor of a worksite that a Recipient has performed Recipient duties.

-19.3 What happens afterwards
+20.3 What happens afterwards